-At UC San Diego Sulpizio Cardiovascular Center, we are active in many clinical trials.
-Because we are part of UC San Diego Health System – the only academic health system in the region – you may also benefit from the novel therapies and clinical trials developed through our innovative research.
+At Sulpizio Cardiovascular Center, we are active in many clinical trials conducted by investigators from a variety of disciplines at UC San Diego.
+Because we are part of UC San Diego Health – the only academic health system in the region – you may also benefit from the novel therapies and clinical trials developed through our innovative research.

 - Heart failure

 - Salk Institute

 - Scripps Research Institute

 - San Diego State University